cloudfoundry/bosh-azure-cpi-release/docs/beta-guide.md

             # <--- Replace SUBSCRIPTION-ID with your subscription id
           storage_account_name: STORAGE-ACCOUNT-NAME
             # <--- Replace STORAGE-ACCOUNT-NAME with your storage account name
-          storage_access_key: STORAGE-ACCESS-KEY
-            # <--- Replace STORAGE-ACCESS-KEY with the access key of your storage account
           resource_group_name: RESOURCE-GROUP-NAME
             # <--- Replace RESOURCE-GROUP-NAME with your resource group name
           tenant_id: TENANT-ID